Free Initial Assessment

 Unmarried couples can also enter into a separation agreement to record an agreement reached on the various aspects of their separation.
 As an unmarried couple, they would not be protected under the Family law.
 Should the parties wish to make their agreement enforceable, they would need to go through the Civil Courts which would allow for their agreement to be enforceable through contract.

 Yes.
 The child arrangements can be included in a separation agreement which would comprise where the children shall live and with whom they shall have contact and when.
 It is also possible to include a clause in relation to child maintenance especially if the child maintenance payments are more than what child maintenance would calculate to be paid.
-Some people also wish to attach a parenting plan to their separation agreement in order to avoid any misunderstandings in the future.
+Some people also wish to attach a parenting plan to their separation agreement to avoid future misunderstandings.

 You can draft your separation agreement yourself however the best option would be to instruct a Solicitor to do so.
-A Solicitor would be able to advise you whether your interests are fully protected and whether any further clauses should be included within the agreement to protect your interests in future.
-The separation agreement needs to be drafted in a particular way in order to hold some weight in court.
-There are many aspects which would need to be considered when drafting a separation agreement and therefore having an experienced Solicitor to deal with this for you would be in your best interests.
+A separation agreement solicitor would be able to advise on whether your interests are fully protected and whether any further clauses should be included within the agreement to protect future interests.
+The separation agreement must be drafted in a particular way to hold some weight in court.
+There are many aspects which would need to be considered when drafting a separation agreement, therefore having an experienced Solicitor to deal with this for you would be in your best interests.